peppesapienza/RocketAlert/README.md

 ## InputRocketBlock

-The `InputRocketBlock` is a inherited protocol from `RocketBlock`.
+The `InputRocketBlock` is an inherited protocol from `RocketBlock`.
 The `InputRocketBlock` protocol describes the block that has an input field.
 He gives to the implemented class an `InputRocketHandler<InputType>` properties:

 ```
 protocol InputRocketBlock: RocketBlock {